 Marital debt is also subject to property division when drafting a Greene County separation agreement.
 If the debt occurred during the marriage, it is marital debt.
 It does not matter if that debt is in your name or your spouse's name.

 Regardless of the specific property you and your partner have which may be subject to equitable distribution, a seasoned divorce lawyer is invaluable in helping you keep the property that is yours and in claiming part of any property that should be shared.
-In recent divorces of clients located in Hudson, Catskill, Poughkeepsie, and Kingston, close scrutiny by our firm was required to ensure that the clients received their fair share of marital property without being unduly burdened by more than their fair share of the marital debt.
+In recent divorces of clients located in Hudson, Catskill, Poughkeepsie, and Albany, close scrutiny by our firm was required to ensure that the clients received their fair share of marital property without being unduly burdened by more than their fair share of the marital debt.

 In New York State marital property distribution, the courts will sort out what is to be considered separate property and what is to be considered marital property, with an eye to the arguments presented by either side.
 Separate property usually remains separate, and marital property is distributed equitably between both spouses.
 The court will also take into consideration the individual circumstances surrounding the case and the circumstances of both parties.
 Having an experienced divorce lawyer on your side will assist you in obtaining the outcome that will be most beneficial to your future, with regard to property distribution.
 Our Columbia County based law offices understand what may be considered marital property, what may be personal property, and the information and evidence required by the court to make a determination in accordance with your legal rights.